OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 - Users will notice when something changes and then changes back, especially custom business applications used all day by the same users.
 - With the proliferation of [service-oriented architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture) (SOA) and its cousin [microservices](https://en.wikipedia.org/wiki/Microservices), code changes are rarely made in isolation.
 "Proper" SOA and microservices architectures are loosely coupled to each other and their clients.
 However, in the real world, coupling exists.
 A rollback to a back-end service can have downstream impacts.

 There are several scenarios when a rollback can be the right solution though.
 A legacy monolith application with a large database can be successfully rolled back in specific circumstances.
-Some of those scenarios include (but are not limited to):
+Some of these scenarios include (but are not limited to):

 - Styling or markup only changes
 - Back-end code changes with no public interface or model changes